Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 What Is Medication Assisted Treatment (MAT)?

-MAT is a comprehensive strategy that combines behavioral therapies and medications to aid individuals in their journey toward recovery.
-It’s particularly effective for those battling opioid or alcohol dependence.
+MAT is a full approach that combines therapy and medication to help people on their path to recovery.
+It is especially effective for those with an opioid or alcohol dependence.

-The medications utilized in MAT help alleviate withdrawal symptoms and cravings, allowing individuals to focus on their recovery without the overwhelming physical challenges.
+The medications used in MAT help reduce withdrawal symptoms and cravings.
+This allows people to focus on recovery without difficult physical challenges.

 medication assisted treatment mat